ArmageddonGames/Spirit/Readme.md

 			/*
 			BODY
 			Run the stuff the weapon does during the time the script runs.
 This includes stuff that is run in loops, which you will always need when running a Spirit Weapon script.
 			The condition in the loop can be anything.
 You can make it so the loop ends after 120 frames.
-However, it is highly advisable that
+However, it is highly advisable that the script checks for if the LWeapon is alive in any given loop.
 			*/

 			/*